jwolz/yajhfc/README.txt

 0.4.1:
 - Support for distribution lists in the phone book (XML+JDBC only)
-- Support for CSV phone books (for import/export)
+- Support for CSV phone books (i.e. for import/export)
 - Support to set the "archive flag" (doneop) for sent faxes
+- Quick search bar for the main window
+- Some bug fixes

 0.4.0:
 - Greek translation added